-Once a California State Prison inmate serves his/her determinate sentence, he/she is automatically placed on parole.
-Once an inmate has served the numeric part of his/her indeterminate sentence (that is, the “x” number), he/she is eligible to be placed on parole pursuant to a California Board of Parole suitability (lifer) hearing.
+Once a State Prison inmate serves a determinate sentence, the person is automatically placed on parole.
+Once an inmate has served the numeric part of an indeterminate sentence (that is, the “x” number), the person is eligible to be placed on parole pursuant to a California Board of Parole suitability (lifer) hearing.

 But if the inmate suffers from a mental disorder or illness – which presents a public safety risk – there are exceptions to these rules.
 Referred to as mentally disordered offenders or “MDOs”, this class of prisoners has its own set of California parole laws.